BSData/runewars/README.md

-RuneWars : The Minatures Game
+RuneWars : The Miniatures Game
 ========

 #### Contents ####